anshulk/anshulk.github.com/_posts/2014-02-08-ubuntu_freezes.md

 ---
 layout: page
-title: What to do if Ubuntu hangs ?
+title: What to do if Ubuntu freezes ?
 ---

 __I love Ubuntu.__

-> Nothing is perfect though, and ubuntu does hang some times.
+> Nothing is perfect though, and ubuntu does freeze some times.

 __Symptoms__